 These steps can help you or a loved one have a safe admission into rehab or home health services after a hospital visit.
 Don't feel like you have to wait to get started.
 This process begins bedside before a senior ever even leaves the hospital.

-For more information on how to help seniors have a safe admission, feel free to reach out to Caring Senior Service.
+For more information on how to help seniors have a safe admission, feel free to reach out to a Caring Senior Service team near you.
 Our non-medical care can help seniors in this position stay motivated and happy throughout their recovery.